-

 Grading Policy:

-Grades are based on exams, practicals, quizzes, homework, Science Notebook, and classroom/lab participation.
+Grades are based on exams, practicals, quizzes, homework and classroom/lab participation.

 - 90% - 100+% = A